Investigational New Drugs and Biologics

 In addition to reporting to the IRB, an investigator-sponsor must directly report the following AE information to the FDA within the following time frames, which are slightly different than those required for IRB reporting:

-• Within 15 calendar days after the sponsor’s initial receipt of the information.
-The sponsor should notify the FDA and all participating investigators in a written IND safety report of: (A) Any adverse experience associated with the use of the drug that is both serious and unexpected; or (B) Any finding from tests in laboratory animals that suggests a significant risk for human subjects including reports of mutagenicity, teratogenicity, or carcinogenicity.
+• Within 15 calendar days after the sponsor’s initial receipt of the information, the sponsor should notify the FDA and all participating investigators in a written IND safety report of: (A) Any adverse experience associated with the use of the drug that is both serious and unexpected; or (B) Any finding from tests in laboratory animals that suggests a significant risk for human participants including reports of mutagenicity, teratogenicity, or carcinogenicity.

 Additional Reporting Obligations for Investigators-Sponsors

-When an investigator files an IND, the investigator is considered the sponsor and as such carries all of the FDA regulatory responsibilities and reporting obligations of both the investigator and sponsor as outlined below described in the FDA regulations 21 CFR 312 (drugs) and 601 (biologics).
+When an investigator files an IND, the investigator is considered the sponsor and as such carries all of the FDA regulatory responsibilities and reporting obligations of both the investigator and sponsor as outlined below and described in the FDA regulations (21 CFR 312 (drugs)) and (601 (biologics)).
 Please refer to the regulations for complete information.

 • Drug disposition